MyGitHubDhika/Shape-Tower-Defense/README.md

 This games is primarily for learning about Godot since it was my first game on this engine.

 Current progress:
-- "Start menu" scene, only the start button is working.
+- "Start menu" and "Level menu" is finished.
-- "You win" and "You lose" screens/panels.
+- Displayed the price of the balls.